Non-singular vortices with positive mass in 2+1 dimensional Einstein gravity with AdS$_3$ and Minkowski background: Numerical results

 \subsubsection{Analytical expression for the cosmological constant}

 The matter fields $a$ and $f$ reach asymptotic values of $n$ and $v$ respectively.
 At large $r$ we can write $a(r)=n-\epsilon(r)$ and $f(r)=v-\sigma(r)$ where $\epsilon$ and $\sigma$ are small perturbations that approach zero asymptotically.
 Substituting these expressions into equation \reff{EOMa2} and keeping only terms linear in $\epsilon$ and $\sigma$ yields the following differential equation: $e^2 v^2 \epsilon +\Lambda r \epsilon' +\Lambda r^2 \epsilon''=0$ where $\Lambda$ has been assumed to be non-zero.
 This has a power law fall off solution $\epsilon=b/r^q$ where $b$ and $q$ are positive constants.
 Substituting this solution into the differential equation yields $ e^2 v^2-\Lambda q+\Lambda q(q+1)=0$ with solution \beq \Lambda= -\dfrac{e^2\,v^2}{q^2} \eeq{Lambda5} an analytical expression for the cosmological constant in terms of the power $q$.
 The important thing here is that $\Lambda$ is negative; this implies that in $2+1$ dimensional Einstein gravity there are no de Sitter vortices just like there are no de Sitter black holes.
 In contrast, de Sitter Einstein-Yang-Mills-Higgs magnetic monopoles exist in $3+1$ dimensions \cite{AE}.
 The above derivation assumed $\Lambda \ne 0$.
-There are of course vortices in asymptotically Minkowski spacetime ($\Lambda=0$) which we consider later.
+There are of course vortices in asymptotically Minkowski spacetime ($\Lambda=0$) which we consider later\footnote{Asymptotically Minkowski spacetime requires that the cosmological constant $\Lambda$ be identically zero.
+There is a discontinuity between the limit as $\Lambda$ tends to zero and $\Lambda=0$ \cite{Ashtekar1,Ashtekar2}.
+This means that equation \reff{Lambda5}, which is valid only for $\Lambda \ne 0$, cannot be used to obtain the asymptotically flat limit.}.

 When we solve the equations of motion numerically, the parameters $e$, $v$ and $\Lambda$ are given.
 Equation \reff{Lambda5} can then be used to solve for $q$ to predict how $a$ approaches $n$ asymptotically: \beq q=\dfrac{e\,v}{(-\Lambda)^{1/2}}\,. \eeq{q2} We can verify the above equation with our numerical results (this is done near the end of the next subsection.)